DanielMoscoso/100day_challenge/Readme.txt

 		-To do list.
 		-The module and class 'pin' have been added in order to place the pin location of the different states on the map.
+		-Everything works as intended.
+The only thing left is to check the actual game and see if there are any other rules I missed.
+Plus, do some housecleaning, and DocStrings.
 ===============================================================================